-Sign up to receive electronic bills and statements.
-Instead of receiving paper statements each month, companies send electronic statements and bills to your email.
+Sign up to receive electronic bills and statements by email instead of paper statements each month.
 Entities offering electronic statements include banks, cable companies, and utility companies.

-Sign up for e-statements and e-bills by registering on each company’s website.
-You will need your account number for each company, and you will need to provide other identifying information, when signing up for an account.
+You can sign up for e-statements and e-bills by registering on each company’s website.
+You’ll need your account number for each company and other identifying information.
 It takes time to set up online accounts to receive electronic statements and bills, but you will immediately see a reduction of paper coming into your home.

 3. Pay Bills Online

-Financial institutions offer online banking, and services like MyCheckFree allow users to view and pay bills online.
-Cable companies, utilities companies, and many other entities allow customers to pay bills on their websites.
-You could even sign up for automatic bill payment plans for added convenience.
+Many financial institutions offer online banking, and services like MyCheckFree enable you to view and pay bills online.
+Cable companies, utility companies, and many other entities allow you to pay bills on their websites.
+You can even sign up for automatic bill payment plans for added convenience.

-Paying bills online can be difficult for people used to paying bills in person.
-Some people don’t trust websites, and like to receive receipts for payments made.
-However, keep in mind that even when you pay a bill in person, somehow, somewhere, the system used to process your payment is probably web-based.
+Paying bills online can be difficult for people used to paying them in person.
+Some people don’t trust websites and like to receive receipts for payments made.
+However, keep in mind that even when you pay a bill in person, somehow, somewhere, the system used to process your payment is probably Web-based.

 4. Start Purging and Recycling

 Once you’ve stopped receiving junk mail, signed up for e-statements, and started paying bills online, you need to start sorting through the existing paper you have in your home.
-Essential steps to going paperless include sorting, purging, and organizing your paperwork.
+That includes sorting, purging, and organizing your paperwork.
 On the bright side, this boring and tedious large-scale project can give you an awesome feeling of accomplishment when completed.

-Sorting through paper can be extremely draining.
-Remember, this is a long-term project.
+Sorting through paper can be draining, but remember that this is a long-term project.
 Don’t try to sort and organize every paper in your entire home in one day.
 You’ll get discouraged, burnt out, and you probably won’t finish the job.
-Continue working and let the amount of paper in your home set the pace for the project.
+Work on a little bit at a time and let the amount of paper in your home set the pace for the project.

 5. Digitalize Your Documents

 Invest in an external hard drive to store archived documents.
-Store important documents in several places, including your computer, an external back-up drive, and store another copy offsite.
-Your offsite storage location for back-up files might include the home of a family member or close friend.
+Store important documents in several places, including your computer, an external backup drive, and an offsite location, such as the home of a family member or close friend.
 Make sure you can easily access your offsite storage location in case of an emergency.

 You can also store photos and documents on many reliable online backup sites.
-Mozy and Backblaze are popular options, and Dropbox charges $9.99 a month for 50 GB of space.
+Mozy and Backblaze are popular options, as is Dropbox.
 Scanning and organizing your digital documents is a time-consuming process.
 Take it slow, working on a few papers every day.
 To save time, you can hire someone to scan your documents and photos for you using a service like Shoeboxed.